seanjin97/geekout-2024/docs/docs/advanced/auth.md

 # Security

+## Why do we need to secure our API endpoints?

 <small>_Now that I've hosted my backend server, got people keep attacking my api la how. put authentication lor._</small>

 When building a REST API server, it's important to secure your endpoints to ensure that only authorized users can access and manipulate the data.
 There are several types of authentication that can be implemented in a REST API.
 Let's explore a few common ones.
 Ordered from easiest (less secure) to hardest (most secure).